laurci/so-loader/README.md

 # so-loader

-Disclaimer: This is a work in progress.
+**Disclaimer**: This is a work in progress.
 It's not ready for production use.
 I don't guarantee that I will finish this project.

 This project is an auto-loader for FFIs.
 It only supports the `.so` format and the Linux OS.